-In this study, Statskontoret(the Swedish Agency for Public Management) has studied public sector managers’ opportunities and limitations in their efforts to promote a good administrative culture, and also how government agencies support their middle-level managers in these efforts.
-A good administrative culture is about the professional values which should characterise all public sector employees.
+In this study, Statskontoret(the Swedish Agency for Public Management) has studied public sector managers’ opportunities and limitations in their efforts to promote a sound administrative culture, and also how government agencies support their middle-level managers in these efforts.
+A sound administrative culture is about the professional values which should characterise all public sector employees.
 The values are brought together in the common public sector value base.

 The study was based primarily on the existing knowledge base.
 In addition, we conducted supplementary interviews with representatives of management from six government agencies.

-What challenges might a government agency’s management face in its efforts to promote a good administrative culture?
+What challenges might a government agency’s management face in its efforts to promote a sound administrative culture?

 Furthermore, managers in government agencies that have direct contacts with citizens and government agencies with activities that are vulnerable to corruption face particular challenges.
 These might include for example how they can achieve a balance between trust and control in their governance, or between service and efficiency.